 If the member of staff/volunteer feels that they need support from a more experienced staff member, they should carefully explain to the child that they need to seek help from someone else.
-A more experienced member of staff may be able to help, or alternatively the child may wish to speak to the DSL.
+A more experienced member of staff may be able to help, or alternatively the child may wish to speak directly to the DSL.

-However, if nobody else is available, and the child insists on talking, then the member of staff should continue to listen carefully, so that they do not feel that they are being rejected or ignored.
-As soon as possible, any disclosure made, or information given by the child must be carefully documented using the child's own words where possible.
+However, if nobody else is available, and the child wishes to disclose, then the member of staff should continue to listen carefully, so that they do not feel that they are being rejected or ignored.
+As soon as possible, any disclosure made, or information given by the child must be carefully documented using the child's own words.

-18. SUPPORT FOR CHILDREN, FAMILIES AND STAFF INVOLVED IN A CHILD PROTECTION ISSUE
+19. SUPPORT FOR CHILDREN, FAMILIES AND STAFF INVOLVED IN A CHILD PROTECTION CONCERN

-Child abuse is devastating for the child and can result in distress and anxiety for staff and parents/caregivers who become involved.
+Child abuse can be devastating for the child and can result in distress and anxiety for staff and parents/caregivers who become involved.

-GEMS expects senior leaders to ensure that everyone involved in a child protection issue follows the procedures laid out in this policy and any other relevant policy including Whistleblowing and Allegations Management where appropriate.
+GEMS expects senior leaders to ensure that everyone involved in a child protection issue follows the procedures laid out in this policy and any other relevant policy.
 Senior leaders will ensure that all suspicions and disclosures are taken seriously.

-The DSL will act as a central point of contact, offering details of helplines, counselling or other avenues of external support where necessary, seeking advice and guidance from the relevant Senior Manager - Safeguarding as appropriate.
+The DSL will act as a central point of contact; offering details of helplines, counselling or other avenues of external support where necessary, seeking advice and guidance from the Central Safeguarding Team as appropriate.

-19. SITE SECURITY
+20. SITE SECURITY

-Visitors to the school, including contractors, are asked to sign in and are given an identity badge, which confirms they have permission to be on site.
-All visitors are expected to follow the school's safeguarding and health and safety regulations to ensure children in school are kept safe, including expectations of parents/caregivers to wear the relevant school lanyard.
+Visitors to the school, including contractors, must be supervised at all times and are asked to sign in and are given an identity badge, which confirms they have permission to be on site.
+All visitors are expected to follow the school's safeguarding and health and safety regulations to ensure children in school are kept safe, including expectations of parents/caregivers to wear the relevant school langard.
+Where possible and practical, contractors will be engaged before or after regular school hours.